duff2013/UartEvent/README.md

 </ul>

 <b>Usage:</b><br>
 >Since your event functions are called from interrupts make sure you declare any variables used in the event handler as volatile!
-Also make sure any code inside a event is fast as possible since it is called from the DMA ISR.
+Also make sure any code inside a event is fast as possible since it is called from the an ISR.